Scholarship Essay Examples: Specific Structure, Tips & More

 2. Body Paragraphs (2-3 Paragraphs)

-Each paragraph should focus on one main idea with supporting details:
+Each body paragraph should focus on one main idea and support it with evidence, reflection, and a clear link to the scholarship prompt:

 Paragraph 1: Personal Background or Achievements